CONSUMER MEDICINE INFORMATION

 Do not give Aratac to anyone else, even if they have the same condition as you.

 Things to be careful of

-Aratac may cause your skin to be more sensitive to sunlight than it is normally.
-Exposure to sunlight may cause skin rash,
+Aratac may cause your skin to be more sensitive to the sun or sunlamps.
+This can range

 If you are going to have surgery, tell the anaesthetist that you are using Aratac.

 This medicine may affect some of the medicines that may be needed, such as general

 Tell your doctor or medical professional that you are using Aratac before you are